Practical Legal Skills Training

 Introduction to Lawyering – In this six credit 1L course students learn the fundamental skills used by lawyers across various practice areas and develop the habits of reflective, ethical, culturally competent, professional practice.
 The skills covered include legal analysis, legal research, legal writing, client interviewing and counseling, negotiation, and oral argument.
 Throughout the course students are required to step into the role of a lawyer and perform legal skills within complex simulations that reflect the challenges of real-world practice.

-Appellate Advocacy – This two credit, 2L course is designed to build upon the legal research, analysis, and writing skills taught in the first year Lawyering course.
-Appellate Advocacy assists students in the refinement of their brief writing and oral argument skills in the context of appellate practice.
-To successfully complete Appellate Advocacy, each student must draft and submit a final brief, as well as participate in a final oral argument before a distinguished panel of legal practitioners.
+Appellate Advocacy – This two-credit, required 2L class is designed to build on the legal research, analysis, and writing skills taught in the first-year Lawyering course.
+Appellate Advocacy assists students in refining their abilities to craft legal briefs and deliver oral arguments in the context of appellate practice.
+To satisfactorily fulfill the requirements of the Appellate Advocacy course, each student must draft and submit a final appellate brief and present a final oral argument before a distinguished panel of legal professionals.
+Appellate Advocacy writing prompts are conceived and written by members of the Appellate Advocacy Moot Court Board, a select group of 3L students who earn credit for their work.

 Persuasion & Advocacy – In Persuasion & Advocacy students learn the art of persuasion.
 While the course uses the context of a courtroom, the skills developed are applicable across the spectrum of legal work, whether in corporate negotiations, zoning board presentations or trials or hearings.
 The exercises and simulations focus on the integration of storytelling and thematic development into the basic skills of direct examination, cross-examination, opening statements, and closing arguments.